hedgedoc/hedgedoc/docs/content/references/config/index.md

     The minimal configuration provided in `.env.example` is exactly that: minimal.
     It will let you start HedgeDoc for local development, but it is **not** meant to be used in production without prior changes.

+## Docker Secrets

+When running HedgeDoc in Docker, you can use Docker secrets to securely store sensitive configuration values like database credentials, API keys, and session secrets.
+HedgeDoc automatically checks for secrets in the standard Docker secrets location (`/run/secrets/`).

+For detailed information on using Docker secrets with HedgeDoc, see the [Docker Secrets guide](/how-to/docker-secrets/).